kehman18/alx-system_engineering-devops/0x02-shell_redirections/README.md

-to list the content of two files at the same time
+this is to print the last ten lines of a file